Skip to content

 Model Properties

-Retrieve model properties associated with the event:
+Read model properties bound to the event:

 abap